spark3dp/print-simulator/README.md

 <h4>Health Check Buttons</h4>

-Online - The printer simulator sends regular messages to Spark ("Health Checks") notifying of its status.
+Online - The printer simulator sends regular messages to the Spark server ("Health Checks") notifying of its status.
 Print jobs and Commands can be sent to the printer simulator.
-Offline - The printer simulator does not communicate with Spark.
+Offline - The printer simulator does not communicate with the Spark server.
 No print jobs or commands can be sent to the printer simulator.

 <h4>Print Buttons</h4>

 Resume - Resume printing a paused print job: Only active if the printer simulator is "printing" a print job and the Pause button was pressed.
-The printer simulator will send a status check message to Spark, saying it has resumed work.
+The printer simulator will send a status check message to the Spark server, saying it has resumed work.

 Pause - Pause printing an active print job: Only active if the printer simulator is "printing" a print job.
-The printer simulator will send a status check message to Spark saying that it is paused.
+The printer simulator will send a status check message to the Spark server saying that it is paused.

 Cancel - Cancel printing an active print job: Only active if the printer simulator is "printing" a print job.
-The printer simulator will send a status check message to Spark saying that it is paused.
+The printer simulator will send a status check message to the Spark server saying that it is paused.

+<h4>Local Print Job Buttons</h4>

+Local - Start printing a virtual print job on the print simulator.
+This print job is "locally initiated" and not one sent by an app.
+If the printer is online it will notify the Spark server of the local print job and apps can send commands to the printer simulator affecting the print job.

 ###3.
 Calling the Printer Simulator from an App
 Except for Authentication API calls, all the API calls shown below are documented in the Print API section.